 - Fees are high for merchant payments ⬆️

-The Battle of Stripe vs PayPal
+The battle of Stripe vs PayPal

 Here we’re going to analyze the ins and out of Stripe and PayPal based on ten vital factors.
-We tried to keep the scrutiny merely aboveboard an evenhanded.
+We tried to keep the scrutiny merely aboveboard and evenhanded.
 The final jurisdiction is in your hand.

-1. Transaction Fees
+1. Transaction fees

 A person doesn’t need to be a wise man to determine whether an option can be adapted to a business or not.
 An easy solution is checking out the cost.
 If it seems too much or you think it can’t give your expected value then leave it.
 PayPal and Stripe, interestingly, both options won’t charge you for getting started.
 Open an account, register with your personal and business details.